BDTI elearning取締役入門

 ・Once an ID has been issued, the user ID (registered name) cannot be changed.

-・The course ID and information email will be sent directly from the contracted company, Cicom Brains Co., Ltd., rather than BDTI.
-Please set your email settings to receive emails from the Business Masters Administration Office at support@bizmas.jp, as the email may otherwise be sorted into your spam folder.
+The course ID and information email will be sent directly from the contracted company, MBK Wellness, rather than BDTI.
+Please set your email settings to receive emails from the Business Masters Administration Office at support@bizmas.jp, because otherwise the email may be sorted into your spam folder.
+Additionally, please be sure to review the following Terms of Use and Privacy Policy before participating in the course.

 Graduated from the University of Tokyo, Faculty of Law, and served as Associate Professor at the Tokyo Metropolitan University Faculty of Law before assuming his current position.
 His main areas of research and activities are corporate governance and venture business law.
 He is a member of the Corporate Governance Study Group of the Ministry of Economy, Trade and Industry, the Study Group on Corporate Governance Systems, and the M&A Study Group of the Economic and Social Research Institute, Cabinet Office.
 His publications include “Corporate Law (3rd ed. co-authored by Yuhikaku 2015)” and “Casebook Corporate Law (5th ed. co-authored by Kobundo 2015)”.